intel/nauta/docs/cli/commands/ADDUSER.md

 ## Returns

 In case of any problems - message desribing their cause/causes.
-In case of a success \- message that a user has been created.
+In case of a success - content of a _kubectl_ configuration file with data of a created user.

-## Notes

 ## Examples